jjbmsda/TextMemo/README.md

 ```
 ## License
 This project is licensed under the MIT License.
-Feel free to use and improve it!
+Feel free to use and improve it.

 ### If you found this project useful, please give it a Star (⭐)!
 ### Contact: jjbmsda@gmail.com